Tommy Karevik: Personal life

 Karevik's first contact with metal music was through a classmate.
 Inspired by his classmate's ability to play guitar, Karevik soon picked up a guitar for the first time.
 During the days that followed, Karevik wrote his first song in Swedish.

 In an interview with vocal coach, Elizabeth Zharoff of The Charismatic Voice, he told that, before discovering metal, he listened mostly to pop music as a teenager.
 Karevik also added that great vocalists like Mariah Carey and Whitney Houston, had surely influenced his vocal style.
 He later adapted this soulful singing style to metal music.

 Karevik cited singers Jørn Lande, Russell Allen, James LaBrie and the bands Queen and Dream Theater as some of his main influences.

-Away from his musical work, Karevik works as a full-time firefighter.
+Away from his musical work, Karevik was a full-time firefighter back in Sweden up until his move to Canada.

 He also has a sister named Jenny, who appears as a vocalist in a few Seventh Wonder songs throughout his time in the band.

 He is in a relationship with Kobra and the Lotus singer Kobra Paige, as seen from their social media accounts.
 The two were married on April 4, 2020.